jixuni/Cruise/README.md

 # Cruise

-Cruise is an mobile riding sharing app build with Read Native.
+Cruise is an mobile ride sharing app build with Read Native.
 It allows the driver to look for passengers in real time.

 ## Getting Started